 - Commissioning a guide to ally-ship from recognised BAME leader(s) in this field for those who work at Tate to help us shape positive practice in our sector.

-- Continuing our work to diversify our collection and exhibitions, as well as finding new opportunities to amplify the voices and creativity of Black artists.
+- Continuing our work to diversify our collection and exhibitions, as well as finding new opportunities to amplify the voices and creativity of artists of colour.

 Some of these actions will have immediate effects, while others will take longer to accomplish, so we must hold ourselves accountable for maintaining this focus in the long term.
 In setting out these commitments, we also want to acknowledge that we do not have all the answers and have not always got things right in the past, and we will continue to educate ourselves and listen to others.

-With thanks to our BAME Staff Network for their recommendations, we wanted to begin by sharing some causes and organisations below whose work and expertise we can all learn from.
-This is a brief selection and not meant as a complete list, but a starting point...
+With thanks to our BAME Staff Network and Race Equality Taskforce for their recommendations, we wanted to share some causes and organisations below whose work and expertise we can all learn from.
+This is a brief selection and not meant as a complete list, but a starting point ...

 - A national heritage centre dedicated to collecting, preserving and celebrating the histories of African and Caribbean people in Britain.